strict-beauty/freelantopia/white paper.md

 - Moretopia accepts donations from sponsors.

-## Moretopia's budget and profit distribution
+## Moretopia's Budget and Profit Distribution
 - A budget is prepared to operate Moretopia's national organization.

 - The budget consists of a portion of national income and donations.